pm0221/AI-Visibilty-/README.md

-Here is the polished, ready-to-publish `README.md` based on your exact structure and technical specifications.
-You can copy this directly into your GitHub repository.

 # 🚀 AI Visibility Audit

 **AI Visibility Audit** is an AI-powered auditing system that analyzes how a brand appears in AI-generated answers.